Bezistan, Belgrade: Bezistan

 During the interwar period, city decided to connecting the Terazije with a new square that would be constructed in front of the National Assembly.
-Construction of the Marx and Engels Square (now Nikola Pašić Square) took place between 1947 to 1957.
+Construction of the Marx and Engels Square (now Nikola Pašić Square) took place between 1947 and 1957.
 Trees from the former hotel's yard were removed for the project.
 In 1953, Vladeta Maksimović designed Bezistan for this location.
 It was envisioned as a small, roofed square that would be a cultural and tourist area with artisan and merchant shops.

 The small shops were placed in rows along the edges of the area, including the Soko Štark's confectionery store.
 The covered square became a quiet corner in downtown, with mini gardens and coffee shops.
 It was a popular destination for many Belgraders.
 In 1959, a round plateau with a fountain was added; it featured the bronze sculpture, "Girl with the Seashell", by Aleksandar Zarin.
 To cover the plateau and foundation, Maksimović designed a concrete webbed roof, shaped like a semi-opened dome.
 Because of that feature and the small shops located in it, the area was named Bezistan; although it never functioned as the bezistan or traditional covered market.

 Small, prefabricated kiosks were added to the area for souvenir shops, along with the city's first photo booth.
 The cinema Kozara replaced the former Grand cinema, becoming a major feature within Bezistan.
 For decades, illegal vendors scalped movie tickets and sold pumpkin and sunflower seeds, popcorn, and sweets in front of the Kozara.